 Labour markets within the region of Maastricht University (positioned within the Euregion) go beyond borders, and many large companies in this region are international.
 International communication and international benchmarking have also become important aspects of psychological science.
 Our large international student population in the master's programme increases the likelihood that students will work in an international team and require intercultural skills.

-Moreover, the programme is research-oriented within the field of Cognitive and Clinical Neuroscience.
-Cognitive and Clinical Neuroscience is an international discipline, implying that most scientific literature is in English.
-The research master's programme is therefore taught entirely in English.
+Moreover, the programme is research-oriented within the field of psychology.
+Psychology is an international discipline, implying that most scientific literature is in English.
+The master's programme is therefore taught entirely in English.